srirambandi/ai/README.md

 # import ai

-AI library in python using numpy, with end-to-end reverse auto-differentiable dynamic Computational Graph.
-Implements general Deep Learning library components with the end API similar to that of my favourite, Pytorch.
+AI library in python using numpy, with end-to-end reverse auto-differentiable Computational Graph.
+Implements general Deep Learning library components with the end API similar to that of Pytorch.

 ### About

 Begineers in Deep Learning will find this repo useful.
-The purpose of this library is to serve as an educational tool, a reference guide to better understand the mechanics of deep concepts of AI by implementing everything from scratch.
+The purpose of this library is to serve as an educational tool, a reference guide to better understand the inner workings of deep concepts of AI by implementing everything from scratch.
 I want to expose the functions of Deep Learning APIs as clearly as possible.
-I originally built this for myself to understand Deep Learning critically, whose importance is pointed by one of favourite AI researchers [Andrej Karpath](https://twitter.com/karpathy), in [this](https://youtu.be/_au3yw46lcg?t=786) video.
+I originally built this for myself to understand Deep Learning from first principles, whose importance is pointed by one of favourite AI researchers [Andrej Karpathy](https://twitter.com/karpathy), in [this](https://youtu.be/_au3yw46lcg?t=786) video.

-So, as you have guessed, the best way to utilise this library is by implementing your own from scratch.
-Refer to this library when you don't understand how a Deep Learning component is built, tweak it and have fun :)
+Refer to this library when you don't understand how a Deep Learning component is built, tweak it and have fun :) We can build new and coming AI models into the library together too!

 ### Features

 This library implements:
-  - [Parameter](https://github.com/srirambandi/ai/blob/master/ai/parameter.py) object - that holds the weights and gradients(wrt to a scalar quantity)
+  - [Parameter](https://github.com/srirambandi/ai/blob/master/ai/parameter.py) - object that holds the weights and gradients(wrt to a scalar quantity)
-  - [Computational Graph](https://github.com/srirambandi/ai/blob/master/ai/graph.py) - to store operations during forward pass, as a bfs walk in Directed Graph and execute them in reverse order during backprop.
-This has all the necessary functions to help realise many layers to do deep learning(basic operations, activations, regularizers etc.)
+  - [Computational Graph](https://github.com/srirambandi/ai/blob/master/ai/graph.py) - to store operations during forward pass, as a bfs walk in a Directed Graph and execute them in reverse order during backprop.
+This has all the necessary functions to help realise many layers to do deep learning(basic ops, layer ops, activations, regularizers etc.)
   - Layers - the fundamental [Linear](https://github.com/srirambandi/ai/blob/master/ai/linear.py) layer, [LSTM and RNN](https://github.com/srirambandi/ai/blob/master/ai/sequential_models.py), [Conv2d and ConvTranspose2d](https://github.com/srirambandi/ai/blob/master/ai/convolutional.py), [BatchNorm](https://github.com/srirambandi/ai/blob/master/ai/batch_norm.py) and few other non-parametrized layers([pooling](https://github.com/srirambandi/ai/blob/master/ai/pooling.py), [regularization](https://github.com/srirambandi/ai/blob/master/ai/regularization.py))
   - [Loss](https://github.com/srirambandi/ai/blob/master/ai/loss.py) - Mean Square, Cross Entropy, BCELoss and few other loss functions.
   - [Optimizers](https://github.com/srirambandi/ai/blob/master/ai/optimizer.py) - basic SGD(momentum), Adam, Adagrad, Adadelta and RMSProp optimizer functions.
-  - Visualization tool to draw the computational graph of any neural network you program.
+  - [Visualization](https://github.com/srirambandi/ai/blob/master/ai/utils.py#L7) tool - to draw the computational graph of any neural network you program.
-  - Some example implementations using this library.
+  - Some [example implementations](https://github.com/srirambandi/ai/tree/master/examples) using this simple library.

 I will keep updating the library with more explanations, documentation and a similar library in my favourite language, c++ soon!